stephendjohnston/stephendjohnston/README.md

 - 👋 Hi, I’m @stephendjohnston
-- 👀 A few things I'm interested in are hockey, tennis, crossfit, philosophy, spirituality and photography.
+- 🇨🇦 currently residing in Stratford, PEI.
 - 🌱 I’m currently in the final course of the Launch School core curriculum!
 - I have experience in Ruby, JavaScript, SQL, HTML and CSS.
 - 📫 How to reach me: sdjohnston1990@gmail.com